Ultimate Volt: At a glance

 Ultimate Volt: Broadband

-With an average download speed of 630Mbps, Virgin's M600 Fibre broadband will handle pretty much anything you can throw at it.
+With an average download speed of 1,130Mbps, Virgin's Gig1 Fibre broadband will handle pretty much anything you can throw at it.

-An HD film will download in under 30 seconds, and a 10GB video game update will take all of 2 minutes.
+An HD film will download in around 15 seconds, and a 10GB video game update will take just over a minute.
 A large house full of people all separately streaming HD films at once will be able to do so without interruption or noticeable slowdown.

-And Ofcom data suggests that when Virgin says an average of 630Mbps, they do actually mean it.
-The actual average speed experienced by customers on Virgin's M600 line is 507.5Mbps, according to November 2020 data from Ofcom - 10% below the officially stated average.
-However it's worth noting that the sample size will be small, as the M600 connection is pretty new.
-Moreover, compared to other suppliers, -10% variation is pretty good.
+However, Ofcom data suggests that despite Virgin Media's claim of an average download speed of 1,130Mbps, the actual average speed experienced by customers on Virgin's Gig1 line is 831Mbps, according to November 2020 data from Ofcom - 25% below the officially stated average.
+However it's worth noting that the sample size will be small, as the Gig1 connection is pretty new.

-The average upload speed on the M600 connection is just 41Mbps, however, but unfortunately this isn't far off the norm for ultrafast connections - not many providers offer fully symmetrical lines.
+The average upload speed on the Gig1 connection is just 52Mbps, however, but unfortunately this isn't far off the norm for ultrafast connections - not many providers offer fully symmetrical lines.

 The question really isn't whether or not the Ultimate Volt Bundle's ultrafast broadband is fast enough, but whether it's too fast.
-Most users will rarely need speeds higher than 100Mbps, and would generally save a bit of money but downgrading slightly from the M600 breakneck connection.
+Most users will rarely need speeds higher than 100Mbps, and would generally save a bit of money by downgrading slightly from the Gig1 breakneck connection.

 The Ultimate Volt Bundle comes with every channel Virgin TV offers.
 (You might be sensing a theme here).